chrisgrieser/nvim-spider/README.md

 { "chrisgrieser/nvim-spider", lazy = true },
 ```

-No `.setup()` function is required, and no keybindings are created by default.
+No keybindings are created by default.
 Below are the mappings to replace the default `w`, `e`, and `b` motions with this plugin's version of them.

 ```lua
 -- Keymaps